• Skip to primary navigation

 Tapioca pearls are made from tapioca starch (also known as tapioca flour or cassava flour) and they don't have a strong flavor, which makes them perfect to pair with a variety of drinks.

-Gathered ingredients for making brown sugar syrup for boba.
+Gathered ingredients for making brown sugar syrup for boba with text overlay on each ingredient.

 • Brown sugar: You can use either light brown sugar or dark brown sugar.
-Because dark brown sugar has more molasses, it will give you more of a caramel flavor.
+I recommend using dark brown sugar, since it has more molasses it will give you a richer caramel flavor.
+Hack: if you don't have any brown sugar on hand, you can use white sugar and 2 tablespoon of molasses instead.

 • Water: This recipe uses a 1:2 ratio of brown sugar to water.
 Use filtered water if possible.